-As at 30 June 2020 management and performance fees totalling \$516,646 (excluding GST) were paid from Excelsior Capital Limited, \$433,316 and Excelsior Asset Management Pty Ltd, \$83,330, to Glennon Capital Pty Ltd, of which M.X.
-Glennon is a director and controlling shareholder.
+As at 30 June 2022 management and performance fees totalling \$99,996 (2021: \$87,000, excluding GST) were expensed in Excelsior Capital Limited relating to amounts pre-paid to Glennon Capital Pty Ltd, of which M.X.
+Glennon is a director and controlling shareholder and is a previous director of Excelsior Capital Limited.